 Tuesday afternoon kicks off the 2019 Forum with a series of invited Impact Sessions focused on a wide range of emerging and important topics and issues with impact for everyone in higher education fields.
 These sessions are open to all registered Forum attendees and are included in your regular Forum registration.
 Impact Sessions include lecture and panel presentations followed by interactive discussions.
 Impact Sessions are scheduled in two time blocks: from 1:00 PM-2:30 PM and 3:00 PM to 4:30 PM.
-Schedule details for the following sessions will be added to this page at a later date.
-Please check back for these details and additional updates to sessions listed below.
+Please check back for additional details and updates to the sessions listed below.

 Impact Session Block A